Formed in 1898 by William B. Fasig and Edward A. Tipton, Fasig-Tipton Co. is North America’s oldest Thoroughbred auction company.

 Fasig-Tipton’s Florida two-year-old sale has long been the worldwide leader, producing more stakes-winning graduates than any currently operating two-year-old in training sale.
 "The Florida Sale" alternated between Calder Racecourse and Hialeah Park from 1983 through 2010.
 In 2015, the sale was relocated to Gulfstream Park and re-branded as The Gulfstream Sale.
 It is the only prominent Florida two-year-olds in training sale conducted on dirt.
 Kentucky Derby winners Monarchos and Nyquist, as well as dual Classic winner Risen Star, Japanese champion Kurofune, and North American champions Left Bank, Stevie Wonderboy, and Gio Ponti are just a few of the horses who have made "The Florida Sale" a premier event for international buyers.
 In 2006, "The Florida Sale" set an all-time record for most expensive horse sold at public auction when The Green Monkey hammered down for $16 million.

-The Fasig-Tipton Midlantic Two-Year-Olds in Training Sale, established in 1986 in Timonium, Maryland, holds the current record for most expensive Thoroughbred sold at public auction in Maryland, a filly which sold for $1,800,000 in 2019.
+The Fasig-Tipton Midlantic Two-Year-Olds in Training Sale, established in 1986 in Timonium, Maryland, holds the current record for most expensive Thoroughbred sold at public auction in Maryland, a colt which sold for $3,550,000 in 2022.
 Notable graduates of the Midlantic two-year-old sale include two-time Breeders' Cup Turf Sprint winner Mizdirection, classic winners Bayern and Dortmund, and G1 winners Poseidon's Warrior, Lady of Shamrock, Dance to Bristol, and Eden's Moon.

 Synergy Investments Ltd., a Dubai-based company headed by Abdulla Al Habbai, purchased Fasig-Tipton Co. in 2008.
 The Hettinger family, led by John Hettinger, had been Fasig-Tipton’s majority shareholder after guiding the company through the industry struggles of the late 1980s.